red-hat-storage/bucko/README.rst

 "FROM" line in the Dockerfile.
 This ``parent_image`` setting is useful if you want to build a container dist-git branch against a yet-unreleased base image.

+The ``odcs_tag`` setting in each branch is optional.
+Define this in order to make an additional tag's RPMs available during your container build.
+This mimics how OSBS generates ODCS composes from Koji's build targets, but it provides more flexibility.
+For example, to add your ``-candidate`` tag's RPMs to Bucko's CI builds without affecting other container builds (eg. release candidates), use this option.

 The ``registry_url`` setting in ``[publisher]`` is optional.
 Define this in order to publish the scratch images to a separate registry.
 For example, if the branch for the compose was ``ceph-4.0-rhel-8``, bucko will publish each